 Aquatic Skills Framework - an introduction for swimming teachers30 March 2017

-The Aquatics Skills Framework is for children that have completed the Learn to Swim Framework and helps children to build and develop sport specific skills in one of the four disciplines: Diving, Swimming, Synchronised Swimming and Water Polo.
+The Aquatics Skills Framework is for children that have completed the Learn to Swim Framework and helps them to build and develop sport specific skills in one of the four disciplines: Diving, Swimming, Synchronised Swimming and Water Polo.

 Here’s what you need to know about the Aquatics Skills Framework.

 For more competent swimmers

 Key focus areas

 - Building the sport specific skills needed for competitive swimming, diving, synchronised swimming and water polo

 - Extending the skills and abilities of young swimmers and introducing Rookie Lifesaving and snorkelling